IFeeLucky/sylex-XDD/README.md

 - [ ] DiscordMultiTool
 - [ ] DiscordAccountNuker
 - [ ] DoxingMethod
-- [ ] IMAGELOGGER / possibly skid token grabber
+- [ ] ImageLogger / possibly skid token grabber

 > **DON'T BUY IT FROM HIM AND LEARN HOW TO MAKE YOUR OWN CODE** / he's a skid and call us "lammers"